Hillel Slovak: Life and career

-1962–80: Early life and Anthym
+1962–1980: Early life and Anthym

 Hillel Slovak was born in Haifa, Israel, to Jewish parents who were survivors of the Holocaust.
 His mother was originally from Poland while his father grew up in Yugoslavia.
-They settled in the Queens borough of New York City, then in 1967 relocated to Southern California.
+The family immigrated to the United States when Slovak was four years old.
+They initially settled in the Queens borough of New York City before relocating to the Fairfax neighborhood of Los Angeles two years later.
 As a child, Slovak developed an interest in art, and often spent time painting with his mother, Esther.
 He attended Laurel Elementary School in West Hollywood and Bancroft Jr. High School in Hollywood, where he met future bandmates Jack Irons and Michael "Flea" Balzary.
 Slovak received his first guitar at age 13 as a bar mitzvah present, and regularly played the instrument into the late hours of the night.
 During this time, he was highly influenced by hard rock music such as Jimi Hendrix, Led Zeppelin, and Kiss.

 As a freshman at Fairfax High School, Slovak formed a band with Irons on drums and two other high school friends, Alain Johannes and Todd Strassman.
 They called their band Chain Reaction, then changed the name to Anthem after their first gig.
 After one of the group's shows, Slovak met audience member Anthony Kiedis, and invited him to his house for a snack.
 Kiedis later described the experience in his autobiography Scar Tissue: "Within a few minutes of hanging out with Hillel, I sensed that he was absolutely different from most of the people I'd spent time with ...
 He understood a lot about music, he was a great visual artist, and he had a sense of self and a calm about him that were just riveting."
 Slovak, Kiedis and Flea became best friends and often used LSD, heroin, cocaine and methamphetamine recreationally.

 The original bassist for Anthem, which renamed to Anthym, was deemed unsatisfactory, so Slovak began teaching Flea to play bass.
 Following several months of commitment to the instrument, Flea developed proficiency and a strong musical chemistry with Slovak.
 When Strassman saw Flea playing Anthym songs on his equipment he quit the band, with Flea quickly replacing him.
 Shortly afterwards Anthym entered a local Battle of the Bands contest and won second place.
 Anthym started to play at local nightclubs, despite the fact that the members were all underage.
 After graduating from high school, the band changed their name to What Is This?.
-Flea left Anthym around this time to accept an offer of playing bass in the prominent L.A. punk band Fear.
+Around the same time, Flea left the band to accept an offer to play bass in the prominent L.A. punk band Fear.
 What Is This? continued on and performed many shows along the California coast.